Bronte suburb profile

 Bronte rental market trends

-The rental market in Bronte has shown stability, with house rents remaining unchanged at $2,150 per week over the past year, while unit rents have experienced a modest increase of 5.4% to $975 per week.
-This coastal suburb continues to attract renters with its stunning beaches and vibrant community, offering a balanced market for both investors and residents.
+The rental market in Bronte has experienced moderate growth, with house rents increasing by 1.1% over the past year to $2,225 per week, while unit rents have seen a more substantial rise of 5.7% to $978 per week.
+This coastal suburb continues to attract renters and investors alike, offering a desirable lifestyle with its stunning beaches and vibrant community.

 Suburbs near Bronte